zoombahrainservices-lab/MI-Test/GOOGLE_AUTH_SETUP.md

 2. **Create a New Project (or select existing)**
    - Click "Select a project" → "New Project"
-   - Name: "MI Test Website" (or any name you prefer)
+   - Name: "MindMatrix Website" (or any name you prefer)
    - Click "Create"

 3. **Enable Google+ API**